allenc256/teeny-nes/README.md

 cmake --build . --config Release
 ```

 Where the CMake build type should be as appropriate (e.g., `Debug` for debug builds).
+The above builds two executable targets:

+* `teenynes` - this is the emulator application itself.
+* `teenynes_test` - this is the emulator test suite.

 # Controls